Safety Legislation and Obligations

 Ensure safe systems of work consider plant, users, tasks and environment

-The legislation and user/owner obligations apply to both mobile plant and machinery as well as fixed plant & machinery.
+The legislation and user/owner obligations apply to both mobile plant and machinery as well as fixed plant and machinery.

 Plant Supplier obligations by State